Select from Tables

 When a query includes time travel or point-in-time semantics, the Airport extension issues a flight_info RPC.
 This retrieves the FlightInfo structure representing the table as it existed at that specific moment in time.
 This ensures that queries reflect the correct schema, even if the table has evolved over time.

-To fetch data from a flight, the Airport extension performs a DoAction RPC named endpoints, instead of the standard GetFlightInfo RPC.
-This is done because:
+To retrieve data from a flight, the Airport extension uses a DoAction RPC with the endpoints action instead of the standard GetFlightInfo RPC.